-The partner program is quite interesting, in that it operates like a revenue share program the same way sites like Hubpages pay their writers.
+The Quora Partnership Program is quite interesting, in that it operates like a revenue share program the same way sites like Hubpages pay their writers.
 Some of you may remember when these programs were everywhere, 5-10 years ago.
 A huge portion of them folded and closed back in 2011, primarily due to Google’s Panda update.
 Since most of these sites relied on pageview monetization via hundreds of thousands of thin, keyword-optimized pages, Panda’s move to higher quality content crushed them.

 It’s interesting to me, then, that Quora has decided to start up this kind of business model in 2018.
 Their site often relies on mediocre questions with a ton of answers from businesses shilling their own services.
 So let’s look at their FAQ and see what information we can gather from it.

 There is no limit to the money you can make from the Quora partner program.
 That’s the first question in their FAQ, and it’s plainly stated.
 As long as you can ask questions that meet their minimum standards and get answers that meet their quality bar, you’ll get paid.

 How do you get paid?
 Right now, Quora is linked with Stripe, and nothing else.
 You can’t get paid by check or Paypal, Stripe is the only option.
 You don’t have to link up an account right away, but once you have earned $5 from your questions, you’ll be given the option to do so.
 However, you haven’t issued a payment until you’ve racked up at least $10.
 Once your account reaches $10, you will be sent that money each month.
 Well, they will “send it to you within 60 days” at least.